Japanese Parts of Speech

 子供に (kodomo ni): is the noun meaning “child” or “children” with the dative particle “ni,” indicating the indirect object.

 過去の (kako no): is the noun meaning “the past” with the genitive particle “no.” This is indicating that this noun phrase is part of the next noun phrase.
-“X no Y” is very often translated as “Y no X,” and even when it isn’t, it’ll help you get an idea of what we’re talking about.
+“X no Y” is very often translated as “Y of X,” and even when it isn’t, it’ll help you get an idea of what we’re talking about.

 物語を (monogatari wo): is the noun meaning “tale” or “legend” plus the accusative particle, indicating the direct object.